Interesting Species Found in Tonga

 2. Flying Fox

-The Insular Flying Fox, also known as the Pacific Flying Fox or Peka, is a bat species found across the South Pacific Islands including Tonga.
-Interestingly, flying foxes in Tonga are official property of the King, so no one but royalty can legally hunt or harm them in any way.
+The insular flying fox, also known as the Pacific flying fox or Peka, is a bat species found across the South Pacific Islands including Tonga.
+Interestingly, flying foxes in Tonga are the official property of the King, so no one but royalty can legally hunt or harm them in any way.
 While flying foxes can be found in forest areas around Tonga, they are prevalent in the village of Kolovai on the eastern side of Tongatapu.

 3. Red Shining Parrot